Three pink tennis balls on a blue court

 The Code #27: “Any player may call a service let.”

-Who can call a service let?
+Who can call a service let in tennis?

 Source: